откройте сервер базы данных vSwitch (Open vSwitch database server)

 memory/show

-Displays some basic statistics about ovsdb-server
+Displays some basic statistics about ovsdb-server's memory

-also logs this information soon after
+usage. ovsdb-server also logs this information soon after

 startup and periodically as its memory consumption grows.